 |Legal & Human Resource || || |

-|Contractual Liability Risk ||- Disruption of operations || Clearance from legal cell |
+|Contractual Liability Risk ||- Disruption of operations || Clearance of contracts by legal cell |

-| ||- Impact on turnover & profitability || Independent experts' services for important contracts |
+| ||- Impact on turnover & profitability || Independent experts services for important contracts |

 |Attrition of skilled / trained manpower ||- Disruption of operations || Compensation revision inline with market |

 | ||- Knowledge dissipation || Succession Planning |

 | || || Career planning and training |

 In addition, IT related risks can result in loss of important data etc., leading todisruption in operations.
 These are addressed through adequate back-up mechanism,including Disaster Recovery Centre, authorization verification, regular training programs,regular purchase of licenses in line with the business requirement and other preventivemeasures.